Woodyet History, Family Crest & Coats of Arms

 Early Origins of the Woodyet family

-Kent where they held a family seat as Lords of the Manor.
-This distinguished Anglo Saxon Kentish family have been seated in the county of Kent since about the year 1200 where, strangely, one of the first spellings of the name was Wdegat or Wdegate, and may have had little or nothing to do with either wood, or the gate to a wood.
+The surname Woodyet was first found in Kent where this distinguished Anglo Saxon Kentish family have been seated in the county of Kent since about the year 1200 where, strangely, one of the first spellings of the name was Wdegat or Wdegate and was from a residence near the gate of a wood.

 Early History of the Woodyet family

-Another 279 words (20 lines of text) covering the years 1700, 1726, and 1828 are included under the topic Early Woodyet History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Woodyet research.
+Another 131 words (9 lines of text) covering the years 1586, 1618, 1651, 1700, 1726 and 1828 are included under the topic Early Woodyet History in all our PDF Extended History products and printed products wherever possible.

 Woodyet Spelling Variations